sfatew/Snake_ai_group/README.md

 # Snake_ai

-Using reinforcement learning to teach the AI to play snake
+Using reinforcement learning to teach an AI to play snake

 * To download the code : `git clone https://github.com/sfatew/Snake_ai_group.git`.